Locarno Film Festival 2019

 How important is creative collaboration when making a film like this?

 No doubt about that.
 We just have to thank all our amazing collaborators… of course the shooting team who spend months with us on the night streets of Moscow, running behind our pack of dogs.
-But of course, also all the other phases of the production, have been characterized by highly creative cooperation with our team members.
+But of course, also all the other phases of the production, have been characterised by highly creative cooperation with our team members.

 Have you always had a passion for filmmaking?